michaeledwards0/secure-ai-deployment-azure-/docs/01-identity-fortress.md

 **7.3 — Validate, Then Enforce**
 Let both run in report-only, confirm expected matches in sign-in logs, then flip both to **On**.

-### Section 8: Establish Governance Baseline with Azure Policy
+## Section 8: Establish a Governance Baseline with Azure Policy

-Identity controls prevent unauthorized people from acting; Azure Policy prevents even authorized people from creating misconfigured resources.
+Identity controls prevent unauthorized *people* from acting.
+Azure Policy prevents even authorized people from creating *misconfigured resources*.
+We'll assign two foundational policies now at subscription scope — and hold a third back deliberately, to demonstrate Management Group-level inheritance later in this section.

-**8.2 — Storage Accounts Should Restrict Network Access**
-- Definitions → search policy → Assign → Scope: subscription → Effect: **Deny**
+### 8.1 — Why This Matters

+A common attack pattern is not "hacker breaks in" — it's "authorized admin makes a mistake and exposes a resource to the public internet."
+Azure Policy is the guardrail that stops those mistakes before they become breaches.
+In real cloud security roles, policy authoring is a core responsibility.

-**8.3 — App Service Apps Should Use Managed Identity**
+### 8.2 — Assign Built-In Policy: App Service Apps Should Use Managed Identity

+Enforces that resources use managed identities instead of stored credentials.

+1. Azure Portal → search **"Policy"** → click it
+2. Left sidebar → **Authoring** → **Definitions**
+3. Search: `App Service apps should use managed identity`
+4. Click the policy → **Assign**
+5. **Scope:** Your subscription
+6. **Assignment name:** `Require Managed Identity`
+7. **Parameters → Effect:** `AuditIfNotExists` (start with audit to see impact)
+8. Click **Review + create** → **Create**

-- Assign → Effect: **AuditIfNotExists** (start with audit; deny mode could break legitimate deployments while still learning)
+> **Why start with Audit:** Deny mode could break legitimate deployments while you're still learning.
+Audit surfaces violations without blocking, then you can flip to Deny once confident.

-**8.4 — Azure AI Services Resources Should Restrict Network Access**
+### 8.3 — Assign Built-In Policy: Azure AI Services Resources Should Restrict Network Access

-- Assign → Effect: **Deny** (directly protects the future Azure OpenAI deployment)
+Directly protects your future Azure OpenAI deployment.

-**8.5 — Verify**
+1. Definitions → search: `Azure AI Services resources should restrict network access`
+2. Click the policy → **Assign**
+3. **Scope:** Your subscription
+4. **Assignment name:** `Deny Public Access on Azure AI Services`
+5. **Parameters → Effect:** `Deny`
+6. Click **Review + create** → **Create**

+### 8.4 — Verify Policy Assignments

+1. Policy → **Assignments**
-Policy → Assignments → confirm all three appear with correct scope.
-Wait 15-30 min for initial compliance scan, then check Compliance blade.
+2. Confirm both policies appear with correct scope
+3. Wait 15-30 minutes for initial compliance scan to complete
+4. Navigate to **Compliance** → your subscription should show initial compliance state

-### Section 8.6: Establish a Management Group and Demonstrate Policy Inheritance
+### 8.5 — Establish a Management Group and Demonstrate Policy Inheritance

-This lab runs in a single subscription, so a Management Group isn't structurally required — but building one demonstrates the pattern used in real multi-subscription environments, where policy assigned once at the Management Group level inherits automatically to every subscription beneath it.
+This lab runs in a single subscription, so a Management Group isn't structurally required — but building one demonstrates the pattern used in real multi-subscription environments, where a policy is assigned once at the Management Group level and inherits automatically to every subscription beneath it.
+Rather than duplicating a policy already assigned at subscription scope, this section assigns **"Storage accounts should restrict network access"** — held back from Section 8.2 specifically for this purpose — at the Management Group level instead, to cleanly demonstrate inheritance without redundant enforcement.

 1. Azure Portal → search **Management groups** → **+ Add management group**
 2. **Management group ID:** `mg-contoso-ai-labs`